 I have come back to Red Deer to expand the film Industry with the aid of the arts.
 The Red Deer Arts Council has been a supportive organization for many artists over the years and supported community projects, which also help to build the strengths of the talented people here at home.
 My hope and shared vision is to retain our talented individuals by providing community involvement and suggestions creating placement within the arts with projects significant to their education and passions where their artistic talents are related.

 Suzanne Hermary grew up in Red Deer, studying French Immersion and performing in shows at a school that was built upon her family’s homestead on the North Hill.
-She loved to perform from a young age and worked with Tree House Youth Theatres in her teen years while also participating in school shows.
+She loved to perform from a young age and worked with Tree House Youth Theatres in her teen years while also participating in school productions.

 Living in Toronto and Paris with many travels abroad developed Suzanne’s love of fine arts, architecture, food, history, culture, music and literature.
 Her desire to share these passions with others led to her career as a travel agent, helping others to discover new experiences at home and abroad.
 Recently, Suzanne served a term as a board member with the Red Deer Players Society, volunteering as assistant producer (under mentorship) for a very successful play and directing a musical revue with a strong cast of local talent from Red Deer and Central Alberta.
-She looks forward to a return onstage in the near future.

 David Gilmore: board member in waiting